-The Board oversees the management of the Corporation's affairs either directly or through its standing committees as described below.
-In doing so, the Board acts at all times with a view to the best interests of the Corporation and its shareholders.
+The Board oversees the management of our affairs either directly or through its standing committees as described below.
+In doing so, the Board acts at all times with a view to the best interests of Western and our shareholders.
 The responsibilities of the Board and each committee of the Board are set out in written charters.
 A copy of the Board's charter is attached as Appendix A to the Information Circular.

-In fulfilling its mandate, the Board is responsible, among other matters, for the following: reviewing the Corporation's overall long-term business strategies and its annual business plan; reviewing the principal risks of the Corporation's business to assess whether these risks are within acceptable limits and the appropriate systems are in place to manage these risks; reviewing major strategic initiatives to determine whether the Corporation's proposed actions accord with long-term shareholder objectives; appointing the Chief Executive Officer and other members of senior management and reviewing succession planning; assessing management's performance against approved business plans; reviewing and approving the reports issued to shareholders, including annual and interim financial statements; promoting the effectiveness of the board of directors; and safeguarding shareholders' interests.
+In fulfilling its mandate, the Board is responsible, among other matters, for the following: reviewing our overall long-term business strategies and its annual business plan; reviewing our principal business risks to assess whether these risks are within acceptable limits and the appropriate systems are in place to manage these risks; reviewing major strategic initiatives to determine whether our proposed actions accord with long-term shareholder objectives; appointing the Chief Executive Officer and other members of senior management and reviewing succession planning; assessing management's performance against approved business plans; reviewing and approving the reports issued to shareholders, including annual and interim financial statements; promoting the effectiveness of the board of directors; and safeguarding shareholders' interests.